 . . .

-Here’s a thought I’ve shared with others… People often use the word fool to refer to someone who is senseless or unwise.
-But then there’s the court fool who brings joy to the king’s court, the dancing fool who loves to dance, and the holy fool “who subverts convention or orthodoxy or varies from social conformity in order to reveal spiritual or moral truth” (American Heritage Dictionary).
+The word fool can refer to someone who is senseless or unwise.
+But the court fool brings joy to the king’s court.
+The dancing fool loves to dance.
+The holy fool “subverts convention or orthodoxy or varies from social conformity in order to reveal spiritual or moral truth” (see American Heritage Dictionary).
 These were all reflected in Andrew’s life.

 “We would not be human if we did not miss loved ones.
 [Yet…] When a dear one dies, instead of grieving unreasonably, realize that he has gone on to a higher plane at the will of God… Rejoice that he is free…” (PY)